ravik1345/Module---4-PowberBI-Dashboard-Project-/README.md

 <img width="1474" height="856" alt="Screenshot (5 )" src="https://github.com/user-attachments/assets/0b2fbf66-742f-4f42-977a-443dd9035545" />

 ### Observations
 Risky Behaviour Analysis page, which focuses on a hidden risk indicator, the Average Number of Credit Inquiries.
-In consumer lending, a sudden surge in credit inquiries means a customer is actively hunting for multiple new loans.
+In consumer lending, a sudden surge in credit inquiries means a customer is actively looking for multiple new loans.
 This signals credit hunger, potential cash flow issues, or an upcoming financial crunch.

-we see the Good credit segment.
+When we see the Good credit segment.
 Their inquiry rate is incredibly low and stable, averaging between 1.98 and 2.21 inquiries, regardless of their spending habits.
 These customers are financially secure and only look for credit when necessary.

 Poor credit customers, inquiry volume spikes drastically, averaging between 6.63 and 8.02 inquiries per customer.
 The highest numbers belong to the 'Low spent Small value payments' cohort at 8.02 inquiries.
 This confirms our earlier insight, customers with weak credit scores who rely on small-value transactions are constantly applying for new loans or cards.